sven-m/itude-mobile-samples/custom-view-controller-sample/itude-mobile-ios-mobbl-custom-view-controller-sample/README.md

-# Android MOBBL Custom View Controller Sample
+# iOS MOBBL Custom View Controller Sample

-This is a sample project that demonstrates the use of Android MOBBL with custom view controllers (fragments).
+This is a sample project that demonstrates the use of iOS MOBBL with custom view controllers (UIViewControllers).

 ## Usage

 This sample makes use of Maven in order to resolve dependencies (such as Android MOBBL).
 In order to resolve the dependencies, you should run:

-    $ cd itude-mobile-android-mobbl-custom-view-controller-sample
+    $ cd itude-mobile-ios-mobbl-custom-view-controller-sample
-    $ mvn clean install
+    $ mvn initialize

-Open up eclipse and run the app in your emulator or device.
+Open the Xcode project, build and run the app in your emulator or on your device.